About

 Board of DirectorS

 Kristen Terlizzi is a speaker and advocate for maternal health & patient safety and a founding Director of National Accreta Foundation.
 Over her two month postpartum hospital stay for complications of placenta percreta, Kristen learned first-hand how to cope with an unknown prognosis and to partner with her care team.
 Kristen now shares her patient story to bring awareness to the downstream costs of cesarean overuse and the complex patient experience of high risk obstetrics.
 Her medical case report is published in the official journal of the American Congress of Obstetricians and Gynecologists (ACOG) and her patient story has been featured on Vox.com, the Wall Street Journal and People.com.
-Kristen is an advocate for patient centered research and patient education and is the host and creator of NAF’s exciting new Accreta Expert Series live-stream interview events.
-She represented NAF as an inaugural member of the Executive Steering Committee to MoMMA’s Voices coalition of Maternal Mortality and Morbidity Advocates and currently serves on CMQCC’s Obstetric Hemorrhage TaskForce.
+Kristen is an advocate for patient centered research and patient education.
+She serves on the Community Advisory Board of the NIH Maternal-Fetal Medicine Units (MFMU) Network and is the host and creator of NAF’s exciting new Accreta Expert Series live-stream interview events.
+She represented NAF as an inaugural member of the Executive Steering Committee to MoMMA’s Voices coalition of Maternal Mortality and Morbidity Advocates and is currently a member of CMQCC’s Obstetric Hemorrhage TaskForce.
 Kristen is passionate about patient storytelling and speaks at events for medical students, hospital leadership, perinatal quality improvement initiatives, medical conferences and blood banks.
 Visit Kristen’s speaking page for a complete media and speaking history and to book her to speak at your event.

 Alisha Keller Berry is a survivor of placenta percreta, a founding Director of National Accreta Foundation, and a passionate advocate for maternal health.
 Alisha's background includes 10 years of non-profit and fundraising experience with organizations such as California State Parks, numerous youth organizations and the Junior League of San Jose.
 She holds a bachelor of science degree in Natural Resources Management from CSU, Sacramento.
 Spreading awareness, advocating for patients and contributing to the research of accreta is something she feels is vital to saving the lives of women with this condition.
 Alisha shared her story in early 2016 on Popsugar, around the time when Kim Kardashian West revealed that she had experienced placenta accreta complications following her second birth.
 Alisha currently represents NAF on MoMMA’s Voices coalition of Maternal Mortality and Morbidity Advocates.
 More about Alisha.